Cliomuse.com

 Stalin used Kuntsevo Dacha -known as the Near Dacha) - during weekends, and even during summer weeks.
 Located 10 miles from Moscow, and built in 1934 by the secret police (then called OGPU), the wooden building had at least ten rooms, plus a long veranda, where the dictator would often sit in winter, bundled op and covered with furs.There was a banqueting hall used for entertaining guests and for meetings with his Politburo.

-a tennis court, a croquet lawn and a volleyball court.
+he Near dacha, located in a thick wood, was surrounded by a solid fence 4-5 meters high.
+There was also a tennis court, a croquet lawn and a volleyball court.
 A large garden area had fruit trees, strawberries and other berry bushes, as well as a rose garden and a shaded grove for mushrooms.
 The kitchen had a traditional Russian stove with a large oven for baking bread.
 Stalin would stretch out on a board above the oven when troubled by rheumatism and attacks of radiculitis (inflammation of nerves).

 There was a second floor to the building, with bedrooms for Stalin's daughter and her family, but she disliked the dacha and rarely stayed there and the second floor seems to have been largely gloomy, empty and largely unused.